peipeizhou-eecs/peipeizhou-eecs.github.io/content/event/2025_ud_talk/index.md

 title: Efficient Programming on Heterogeneous Accelerators
 location: "  Sharp Laboratory, University of Delaware, Newark, DE 19716, USA"
 abstract: >-
+  How to map deep learning workloads onto heterogeneous SoCs with FPGAs and tensor cores?
+  How to explore latency-throughput tradeoffs?
-  How to use heterogeneous computing to accelerate real-time transformer inference?
+  How to extend these strategies to GPUs?
-  How to scale out computing in data centers, and how to scale up using chiplets?
 date: 2025-05-09T12:00:54.557Z
-date_end: 2025-05-06T16:00:00.000Z
+date_end: 2025-05-09T16:00:00.000Z
 all_day: false
 event: "University of Delaware, College of Engineering, Computer & Information Sciences Seminar"
 event_url: https://events.udel.edu/event/cis-seminar-series-2025-peipei-zhou-phd-brown-university